FREQUENTLY ASKED QUESTIONS

 There are two parts to LaunchNW funding: (1) the promise scholarship and (2) implementation.
 Scholarship funding is raised by public and private donors, businesses and other regional partners into a scholarship fund at Innovia Foundation.

-Implementation dollars are secured separately and already include over $1.5 million from key corporate partners and private donors, as well as $8.5 million of pandemic recovery funds via Spokane County, the City of Spokane Valley and congressionally-directed spending via Senator Patty Murray.
+Implementation dollars are secured separately and already include over $13.5 million, including American Rescue Plan Act funding from Spokane County, City of Spokane Valley and City of Spokane, and congressionally directed rural funding from Senator Patty Murray.

-If you would like to make a life-changing donation today, you can contribute to the endowed scholarship fund here.
+If you would like to make a life-changing donation today, you can contribute to the endowed scholarship fund hosted at Innovia Foundation here.

 How does the community provide input?